 In April 2019, residents near the planned 10th Street station in downtown Saint Paul conveyed concerns to project staff about the proximity of the southbound station platform to Pedro Park.
 Similarly, businesses near the station expressed concern about the project's potential effect on parking availability in the immediate area near the station.
 To address these concerns, in May 2019 project staff met with business owners and other stakeholders near the planned station and hosted two drop-in discussions to gather input regarding the station location from nearby residents, employees and visitors.
 Project staff also conducted a technical analysis to identify potential platform location refinements.
-Based on the technical analysis and community input gathered, project staff recommended that the southbound platform for the 10th Street station be moved north of 10th Street so that it would not be directly adjacent to Pedro Park.
+Based on the technical analysis and community input gathered, project staff recommended that the southbound platform for the 10th Street station be moved north of 10th Street.
 The Policy Advisory Committee approved this change in late May 2019.
-A full summary of this engagement is provided in Appendix C.
+A full summary of this engagement is provided in Appendix B.